Andreev reflection

+This effect is generally called Andreev reflection but it is also be referred to as Andreev–Saint-James reflection, as it was predicted independently by Saint-James and de Gennes and by Andreev in the early sixties.

 Overview

-The process involves an electron (hole) incident on the interface from the normal state material at energies less than the superconducting energy gap.
-The incident electron (hole) forms a Cooper pair in the superconductor with the retroreflection of a hole (electron) of opposite spin and velocity but equal momentum to the incident electron (hole), as seen in the figure.
+The process involves an electron incident on the interface from the normal state material at energies less than the superconducting energy gap.
+The incident electron forms a Cooper pair in the superconductor with the retroreflection of a hole of opposite spin and velocity but equal momentum to the incident electron, as seen in the figure.
 The barrier transparency is assumed to be high, with no oxide or tunnel layer which reduces instances of normal electron-electron or hole-hole scattering at the interface.
-Since the pair consists of an up and down spin electron, a second electron (hole) of opposite spin to the incident electron (hole) from the normal state forms the pair in the superconductor, and hence the retroreflected hole (electron).
+Since the pair consists of an up and down spin electron, a second electron of opposite spin to the incident electron from the normal state forms the pair in the superconductor, and hence the retroreflected hole.
 Through time-reversal symmetry, the process with an incident electron will also work with an incident hole (and retroreflected electron).

 The process is highly spin-dependent – if only one spin band is occupied by the conduction electrons in the normal-state material (i.e. it is fully spin-polarized), Andreev reflection will be inhibited due to inability to form a pair in the superconductor and impossibility of single-particle transmission.
 In a ferromagnet or material where spin-polarization exists or may be induced by a magnetic field, the strength of the Andreev reflection (and hence conductance of the junction) is a function of the spin-polarization in the normal state.

-The spin-dependence of AR gives rise to the Point Contact Andreev Reflection (or PCAR) technique, whereby a narrow superconducting tip (often niobium, antimony or lead) is placed into contact with a normal material at temperatures below the critical temperature of the tip.
+The spin-dependence of Andreev reflection gives rise to the point contact Andreev reflection technique, whereby a narrow superconducting tip (often niobium, antimony or lead) is placed into contact with a normal material at temperatures below the critical temperature of the tip.
 By applying a voltage to the tip, and measuring differential conductance between it and the sample, the spin polarization of the normal metal at that point (and magnetic field) may be determined.
 This is of use in such tasks as measurement of spin-polarized currents or characterizing spin polarization of material layers or bulk samples, and the effects of magnetic fields on such properties.

-In an AR process, the phase difference between the electron and hole is −π/2 plus the phase of the superconducting order parameter.
+In an Andreev process, the phase difference between the electron and hole is −π/2 plus the phase of the superconducting order parameter.